paulmreese/NeoPicoBoot/INSTALLATION.md

   </i>
 </p>

+**Install firmware before wiring the Pico W to your GameCube.
+Connecting power to the USB port after the mod has been wired will destroy the power board, at minimum.
+Please mod carefully.**

 This should be enough information to guide someone through a basic installation.
 [A larger version of the image](/assets/NeoPicoBoot_Wiring_Diagram.jpg) is also included with this repo.
 This wiring incorporates [a method mentioned in an issue on the original PicoBoot Repo](https://github.com/webhdx/PicoBoot/issues/75#issuecomment-1539225503), which wires power into the **VSYS** pin of the Pico W instead of the **3V3** pin.

 According to the [Raspberry Pi Pico W Datasheet](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf):